9. The Parable of the Workers in the Vineyard

 “That the powerful play goes on, and you will contribute a verse.”
 This poem reads like a verse in the book of Ecclesiastes.
-Like Solomon, Walt Whitman was surveying the vanity of life and questioning the meaning of it.
-He expresses what many people feel, especially later in life when people have had time to do a lot of reflection and observation.
+Like Solomon, Walt Whitman was surveying the vanity of life and questioning its meaning.
+He expresses what many people feel, especially later in life when people have time to reflect and observe.
 However, the poem ends with a positive affirmation that life goes on and that everyone has a contribution.
-God has a specific way that He wants to use you to glorify Him, even in the later part of your life; at any and every stage, you may “contribute a verse.”
+God has a specific way that He wants to use you to glorify Him, even in the latter part of your life; you may "contribute a verse at any and every stage."

-This Landowner, our picture of God, has not given up on you, your stage of life does not matter to God.
-He is still looking for you at 5 p.m. with just one hour of daylight left.
-No one goes looking for workers at that time of day, but our God has not given up on you!
-He comes into the marketplace and finds you and very graciously invites you into His vineyard.
-We stagger at such grace that gives to this laborer the same as those who have worked all day.
-Moses had entirely given up on life at eighty years of age when the Lord called to him from the burning bush.
-He had excuse after excuse as to why God should not use him at eighty years of age.
+This Landowner, our picture of God, has not given up on you and is still looking at 5 P.M. with just one hour of daylight left.
+No one goes looking for workers at that time of day, but our God comes into the marketplace to find you and very graciously invites you into His vineyard.
+We stagger at such grace that gives this laborer the same as those who have worked all day.
+When the Lord called Moses at eighty years of age, he had excuse after excuse as to why God should not use him.
 God used him significantly in his senior years.
-There are those who have known a relative or friend that came into the kingdom of God on their deathbed.
+Some have known a relative or friend who came into God's kingdom on their deathbed.
 While there is still time, there is an opportunity.
-The thief on the cross gives great comfort to those that are sick and face death and turn their face to the Heavenly Father in repentance on their deathbed.
-They too will find the contracted price of the gift of eternal life.
-The same eternal life is offered to all who accept Christ as their Lord and Savior.
+The thief on the cross gives great comfort to those who are sick and face death.
+If he could receive forgiveness at the 5:59 P.M. time of life, there is hope for all to find the gift of eternal life.

-There is another “layer” to this story, (i.e., another way that we can interpret this parable).
-The day can also be seen as the duration of time over the last two thousand years of the Church age as many workers through history have labored in the fields.
-I’m thinking of the historically great names of the apostles, also Stephen, Phillip, Barnabas and those that began their labor at the 6 A.M. time of the early church.
-We can name those that labored later in the day as Martin Luther, John Calvin, John Wycliffe, John Wesley, William Booth, William Wilberforce, William Carey, David Livingstone, Charles Finney, George Whitefield, Hudson Taylor, and the list goes on to our present day.
+2) There is another "layer" to this story (i.e., another way that we can interpret this parable).
+The day can be seen as the duration of time over the last two thousand years of the Church age, as many workers through history have labored in the fields.
+I’m thinking of the apostles and Stephen, Phillip, Barnabas, and those who began their labor at the 6 A.M. time of the early church.
+Those who labored later in the day were Martin Luther, John Calvin, John Wycliffe, John Wesley, William Booth, William Wilberforce, William Carey, David Livingstone, Charles Finney, George Whitefield, Hudson Taylor, and the list goes on to our present day.
 We may be in the twilight hours of the day now.
-I believe that the shadows are lengthening and that God is searching for more workers to finish up the great harvest that is ahead.
+I believe that the shadows are lengthening, and that God is searching for more workers to finish the great harvest ahead.

-Do not think for a minute that one cannot do much work at this late stage of the day.
-If a man, such as Paul, the apostle was living in our day, how would he use technology to preach the word of God and to build up the Body of Christ?
-Joshua Project statistics (joshuaproject.net) say that the worldwide population stands (March 2014) at 7.06 billion people.
-Of that amount, 2.94 billion is as yet unreached.
+Do not think that one cannot do much work at this late stage of the day.
+If a man, such as Paul the apostle was living in our day, how would he use technology to preach God's word and build up the Body of Christ?
+Joshua Project statistics say that the worldwide population stands at 7.9 billion people (June 2022).
+Of that amount, 3.3 billion people are as yet unreached.
 Most of those are in India, South East Asia, and the Middle East.
-Those of us in our senior years can be tempted to judge harshly new methods of reaching people using technology because it is not like our earlier years.
-I do believe too, that in our day there is a more significant revelation of the Holy Spirit in which the church of Jesus Christ is now walking.
+Those in their senior years can judge harshly new methods of reaching people using technology because it is not like previous years.
+I do believe, too, that there is a more significant revelation of the Holy Spirit these last days in which the church of Jesus Christ is now walking.

 What does Jesus mean by His statement that those who are first will be last, and those who are last will be first?
 How does God’s grace contrast with the values we see in our society today?

-The Holy Spirit is teaching the church of today concerning the power that is available to every worker that labors in the vineyard.
-At one point in the history of the church, only an ordained trained minister could pick grapes.
-Those of us who came into the kingdom years ago were taught that we needed the training to read the Grape Pickers Manual, for it could not be understood without specialized teaching.
-We had to sit around the grapevine and watch the professional grape pickers at work and see how it was done.
-We are beginning to see, especially as we know what the Holy Spirit has been doing in the vineyard fields in Asia, that He can use common laborers—and I put myself in that category.
+The Holy Spirit is revealing God's power to the church of today, the power available to every worker that labors in the vineyard.
+At one point in the church's history, only an ordained trained minister could pick grapes.
+Those who came into the kingdom years ago were taught that we needed the training to read the Grape Pickers Manual, for they could not understand it without specialized teaching.
+We had to sit around the grapevine watching the professional grape pickers at work to see how to harvest the grapes.
+We are beginning to see, especially as we learn what the Holy Spirit is doing in the vineyard fields in Asia, that He can use common laborers—and I put myself in that category.
 We can all pick grapes; we don’t need to go to Grape Pickers Manual School.
-If you can go to one of those schools, all well and good, but some of the mightiest servants of God have not gone to the grape pickers’ school.
-In these last days, God will use everyone that is willing and obedient to work in His fields (Isaiah 1:19).
+If you can go to one of those schools, all well and good, but some of the most fruitful servants of God have not gone to the grape pickers’ school.
+These last days, God will use everyone willing and obedient to work in His fields (Isaiah 1:19).
 Consider where Jesus chose the original twelve disciples.
-He didn’t go to the Yeshiva’s (Hebrew Seminary) of Israel.
+He didn’t go to the Yeshiva’s of Israel (Hebrew Seminary).
 He chose ordinary men like you and me.
-Individuals that the world considered to be the last choice!
-There will be many who are deemed last by this world's standards, but who will be first when they arrive in the heavenly kingdom.
-There will come a time at the end of the age when we will stand before the Lord, and what a day that will be!
-For all of us that have entered into a blood covenant relationship with the God of heaven by the blood of His Son, it will be the most glorious day in eternity.
+Individuals that the world considered the last choice by this world's standards, but who will be first when they arrive in the heavenly kingdom.
+At the end of the age, all believers will stand before the Lord, and it will be the most glorious day in eternity.

 31But when the Son of Man comes in His glory, and all the angels with Him, then He will sit on His glorious throne.
 32All the nations will be gathered before Him (Matthew 25:31-32a)

 When that day comes, there will be many surprises in store.
-There will be people who were unknown and hidden in this world, (i.e., people who have labored for Christ in obscurity) given a place of honor and high reward in the kingdom.
-The eternal rewards given cannot be compared to the work we do for God in this earthly realm.
+There will be unknown and hidden people in this world (i.e., people who have labored for Christ in obscurity) that are given a place of honor and high reward in the kingdom.
+The eternal rewards cannot be compared to the work we do for God in this earthly realm.
 “Look, I am coming soon!
 My reward is with me, and I will give to each person according to what they have done” (Revelation 22:12).
-Those who we may think would be up at the head of the table in the Marriage Supper of the Lamb because of their more significant–than–life ministry could be less prominent than we would expect!
-It is also possible that many young men and women who are reading these words today who will go on to do great works in these 5 P.M. hours of the day, perhaps even more significant than any we have seen yet.
-We know that as the darkness in this world gets darker, at the same time, the glorious light of the Gospel will shine brighter.
-After all, didn’t Jesus save the best wine for last at the marriage supper in Cana?
-I believe that those used in these last days will do great exploits for God (Daniel 11:32).
-For these people working in the harvest late in the day, this statement would undoubtedly apply: the last will be first!
-Of course, our joy will be to stand before Him when He appears in His glory.
+Those who we may think would be up at the head of the table in the Marriage Supper of the Lamb because their more significant–than–life ministry could be less prominent than expected.
+It is also possible that many young men and women reading these words today will go on to do great work in these 5 P.M. hours of the day, perhaps even more significant than any we have seen yet.
+We know that as the twilight and darkness approach, the glorious light of the Gospel will shine brighter.
+I believe that those used in these last days will do great exploits for God (Daniel 11:32), and people working in the harvest late in the day, this statement would undoubtedly apply: the last will be first!

-Let me return to the question that Peter asked Jesus, “We have left everything to follow you.
+Let us return to the question that Peter asked Jesus, “We have left everything to follow you.
 What, then, will there be for us?"
-What Peter was saying was, “What do we get out of this?”
 It may have been tempting for Peter to compare his life to others and think about the reward, but Jesus wanted him to serve in the kingdom just for the joy of being in the kingdom of God and not for the prizes.
-Many a man in this world who have earned great awards and acclamation will find himself in a lower place in the kingdom of God if his intentions are selfish.
-Once again, we see Jesus getting right to the heart of the matter with Peter, offending his mind to reveal his heart as He tells them this parable.
+Many a man in this world who has earned outstanding awards and acclamation will find himself in a lower place in the kingdom of God if his intentions are selfish.
 It is a paradox of the Christian life that he who aims at reward loses it and that he who forgets the reward for the joy of serving finds it.

 Whoever finds their life will lose it, and whoever loses their life for my sake will find it (Matthew 10:39).

-I want us to focus for a moment on the graciousness and the compassion of the landowner as he picked these workers late in the day to work in His harvest.
-When asked why they were standing around, their reply was, “No one has hired us.”
-It may have been that they were not in the marketplace early enough.
-It could also be that they had physical limitations, so they were not hired earlier.
-Perhaps some were older and did not appear as robust as some of the other workers, so they were passed by with the thought that they may not be as useful in the harvest.
-The landowner, representing God the Father, did not consider their physical limitations or energy.
-He did not pass over them because they would not be as productive.
+I want to focus for a moment on the landowner's graciousness and compassion as he picked these workers late in the day to work in His harvest.
+When asked why they were standing around, their reply was, "No one has hired us."
+The landowner, representing God the Father, did not pass over them.
 His grace is sufficient.
-He will empower His saints in the work that He gives them to do, regardless of their age, education, energy or skills.
+He will empower His people in the work He gives them, regardless of their age, education, energy, or skills.
 His passion is to bring in the harvest.
-He will empower them according to their willingness to work in His vineyard and their obedience.
-They will work side by side with those working “all day” in the vineyard.
-The joy of being part of bringing in the harvest is what will be common among them.
+He will empower each according to their willingness to work in His vineyard.
+They will work alongside those working “all day” in the vineyard.
+The joy of being part of bringing in the harvest is what will be shared among them.
 It is never too late to start following Christ.
 It is never too late to find your purpose in the kingdom and your place in the harvest.

-Prayer: Father, I pray for everyone to whom the enemy has whispered that they are too old or not useful.
-Many feel that You have passed by them.
+Prayer: Father, I pray for everyone to whom the enemy has whispered that they are too old or not valuable.
+Many believe that You have passed by them.
 Help each one to see the lies of the enemy.
-For each reading these words, I pray that he or she allows no more time to go by and that today is the day they hear the call of divine love to come and work in the Landowner’s vineyard.
-We are thankful to be in Your kingdom and to be a part of Your divine plan.
+For those reading these words, I pray that they allow no more time to go by and that today is the day to hear the call of divine love to come and work in the Landowner’s vineyard.
+We are thankful to be in Your kingdom and be a part of Your divine plan.
 Amen.